derise-nick/ray-7598/SETUP.md

+Here are the steps to set this up locally.
+Lines that start with `$` are run in the WSL terminal, `>` means Windows terminal

 # Clone the github fork
 ### Set up an SSH key: https://www.thatamazingprogrammer.com/setting-up-ssh-keys-for-github-using-wsl-and-keychain
 ### Make a directory to put the repo in: